The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 Advanced Placement and Transfer Credit

 Working with CAL faculty, the Office of Admissions evaluates AP and transfer credit for incoming students.
 After that, Stevens students are allowed to transfer credits for two lower- or upper-level humanities courses (a higher number of courses might be transferred from study abroad programs).
-Courses for transfer credit must be the equivalent of courses at Stevens, including notably requirements for written and oral communication.
+Courses for transfer credit must be the equivalent of courses at Stevens, notably including requirements for written and oral communication.
 Credits for courses taken at community colleges will only be given for specific 100/200-level survey courses.
 Students should get approval from a CAL advisor before taking a course elsewhere in hopes of transfer credit.
 There is no transfer credit given for on-line courses of any kind.
 Also, no transfer credit can be given for elementary foreign language courses; however, such language courses may be approved as general electives.

-The Single B.A.
+The Single B.A. and B.S.
 Degree Program

 The College of Arts and Letters at Stevens offers distinctive B.A. and B.S. degree programs in a variety of humanistic and arts disciplines.
 Successful completion of a degree requires a secondary concentration in another discipline including but not limited to engineering, management, physics, chemistry, computer science, or another humanistic discipline.
 This breadth of experience provides students with an opportunity to achieve significant competence in a scientific, technological, or professional field, and prepares them for a variety of careers.
 Moreover, the comprehensive and rigorous curricula of CAL provide the foundations and expertise necessary for graduate level work in the chosen field of study, or for professional programs in law, medicine, or management.